EARLIER WARS

 27 Jul 43:

-USA ANC 2LT Ruth M Gardiner, was the first flight nurse killed.
+USAAF ANC 2LT Ruth M Gardiner, 29, was the first flight nurse killed.
 She was serving with Flight A, 805th Medical Air Evacuation Transport Squadron in Alaska.
 She died in an aircraft accident near Nanek, AK while evacuating patients.
 Gardiner General Hospital in Chicago was named for her.
-Pat Jernigan has provided this info.
+Pat Jernigan has provided this info and photo.

 A lesser-known fact is that thirty-eight members of the Women’s Auxiliary Ferrying Squadron (WAFS), Women Airforce Service Pilots (WASP) Trainees and WASPs lost their lives during WW II and yet those who served as WASPs were not given full military status until many years later: Though they died in 1943 and 1944 I decided to keep them all together here.